saattrupdan/saattrupdan.github.io/_posts/2020-03-09-quantile-regression.md

 $$ \textsf{MQL}(y, \hat y) := \frac{1}{n}\sum_{i=1}^n \rho_q(y_i-\hat y_i). $$

-To find out what the optimal estimate for this loss function is, we're trying to find $\hat y$ such that
+To find out what the optimal estimate for this loss function is, we're trying to find $\hat y$ that minimises

 $$
 \begin{align}